CTJMID/CV/README.md

 I find the mentor role forces you to develop your own working styles and skills, as well as guiding and coaching your mentee.

-For example, my most recent mentee, in my previous role, helped me understand different ways of working, and alternative ways that people absorb concepts and ideas.
+For example, my most recent mentee, helped me understand different ways of working, and alternative ways that people absorb concepts and ideas.
 In turn, as a product of our developmental relationship I helped him achieve his ambition of securing an Assistant Manager position within our company.

 <br />

 ## **Education**

-### Makers Academy (December 2021 to April 2022)
+### **Makers Academy** (December 2021 to April 2022)

 - A 16 week, intensive coding course that empahsised the principles of OOP, TDD and Agile Project Work

-- Ruby, JavaScript, MERN Stack
+- Ruby, JavaScript, MERN Stack, Sinatra, HTML, CSS

 - RSpec, Jest, React Testing Library, Cypress

-### Nottingham University (2009 to 2010)

-- Graduate Diploma in Law - Pass with Merit
+### **Graduate Diploma in Law** - Nottingham University (2009 to 2010) - Pass with Merit

-### Bristol University (2006 to 2009)
+### **BA Hons Philosophy** - Bristol University (2006 to 2009) - 2:1

-- BA Hons Philosophy: 2:1

 - including the module - Formal Logic: 63%